CS-DS-125/125book/py4e_rst/10-tuples.rst

 The second loop traverses the list of tuples and builds a list of words in descending order of length.
-The four-character words are sorted in *reverse* alphabetical order, so “what” appears before “soft” in the following list.
+The four-character words are sorted in *reverse* alphabetical order, so "what" appears before "soft" in the following list.

 The output of the program is as follows: